 Planning for evacuation from the building to an offsite location requiring transportation will be coordinated with the ADW CSO Executive Support Team (EST) for Level II or III emergencies requiring such transportation.
-The principal should initiate the following actions: § Contact a ADW CSO Executive Support Team member to coordinate and plan for transporting occupants to an Alternate Building Location;
+The principal should initiate the following actions:

-- Consider factors such as roadways (for potential traffic gridlock), waterways, power lines, metal fences, utilities, etc., and select routes that minimize exposure to area hazards; - ADW CSO Executive Support Team will collaborate with local responders to assist with directing students and staff to one of the shelters identified in the alternate building location plan. - Actual location will be determined and instructions will be provided to the Incident Commander (Principal) by a member of the ADW CSO Executive Support Team.
+- Contact a ADW CSO Executive Support Team member to coordinate and plan for transporting occupants to an Alternate Building Location; - Consider factors such as roadways (for potential traffic gridlock), waterways, power lines, metal fences, utilities, etc., and select routes that minimize exposure to area hazards; - ADW CSO Executive Support Team will collaborate with local responders to assist with directing students and staff to one of the shelters identified in the alternate building location plan. - Actual location will be determined and instructions will be provided to the Incident Commander (Principal) by a member of the ADW CSO Executive Support Team.

 Use space below for any special planning needs or for coordinating your plan.
+No contacts for these facilities are necessary because the ADW CSO Executive Support Team will direct these actions with other archdiocesan offices.